forkkit/supertokens-node-mysql-ref-jwt/docs/migration/database.md

 sidebar_label: Database
 ---

-- Our library will create two tables for you as mentioned [here](../backend/installation#3-optionally-create-tables-in-the-mysql-database).
-You can either give it a new database, or your existing database.
+- SuperTokens will create two tables for you as mentioned [here](../backend/installation#3-optionally-create-tables-in-the-mysql-database).
+You can configure the database our library uses.

-- We recommend giving it a new database as this way you can create MySQL users specifically for that database.
-This will ensure to you that our library will not have access to any of your existing data.
+- We recommend that you provide a new database for the following reasons:
+  - You can more easily keep track of the data we generate.
+  - Our library will only have access to that database and no other information stored in your MySQL instance.
+  - Any future changes to the database will be easier for you to implement.